ejuelibm/fs2020/README.md

 # IBM Schematics Tutorial
 ## Introduction

+IBM Cloud Schematics delivers Terraform-as-a-Service so that you can use a high-level scripting language to model the resources that you want in your IBM Cloud environment, and enable Infrastructure as Code (IaC).
+Terraform is an Open Source software that is developed by HashiCorp that enables predictable and consistent resource provisioning to rapidly build complex, multi-tier cloud environments.

 This Tutorial will introduce you to the concepts within Schematics and how to create a VPC, set up 2 zones each with a subnet, and place a virtual instance in each as well as deploy a load balancer attached to the servers.
 A simple cloud-init script will install nginx, just to showcase an http response for proving out the example.

 ![Workspace Architecture](docs/workspace-architecture.png)